inTestiGator/pytest-assassin/README.md

   git clone git@github.com:inTestiGator/pytest-assassin.git
   ```

-  Once completing that step, one must copy their test suite in the test folder.
-  Once that step is done, the next part is running Pytest Assassin!
-First, one
+  Once completing that step, the next part is running Pytest Assassin!
+First, you
-  must install the depenedencies of pipenv by running the command:
+  must install the dependencies of pipenv by running the command:

   ```
   pipenv install --dev